 Where is Area Code 806?

 Area Code 806 covers the northwestern portion of Texas, commonly known as the Texas Panhandle.
 This area encompasses a variety of cities and counties that rely on 806 as their primary telephone area code.
-The region is characterized by diverse communities, agricultural hubs, and important transport corridors.
+Diverse communities, agricultural hubs, and important transport corridors characterize the region.

 • Major Cities in the 806 Region: